shader-slang/shader-slang.github.io/community/index.md

                     A bug fix starts with a GitHub issue describing the bug.
 Any community member can submit a pull request coming from your
                     personal fork of Slang containing fixes for the bug.
-Such pull requests needs to be reviewed and approved by two
+Such pull requests needs to be reviewed and approved by a
-                    committers who are owners of the files being changed by the pull request.
+                    committer who is familiar the files being changed by the pull request.
 Once the pull request is approved and has
                     passed all CI tests, it can be merged to the main branch.
 Pull requests are expected to be reviewed by the committers within 24 hours after they are created or updated, and to